Poorest Cities In Arizona For 2023

-However, like all states, Arizona has certain places that are going on hard times.
-These Arizona places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, Arizona has certain places that are going on hard times.
+These Arizona places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

-With all the talk about income inequality going on around the country, we thought it prudent to take a look at the places in each state that are struggling to make it even as the economy continues to improve.
-So we set our sites on bringing attention to the poorest places in Arizona.
+Even as the economy continues to improve, it’s worthwhile to look at the places in each state struggling to make ends meet.
+So we set our sites on locating the poorest places in Arizona.

-To do so, we analyzed the newest Census data from the American Community Survey for the 55 places in Arizona with more than 5,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 55 cities in Arizona with more than 5,000 people.

 For more Arizona reading, check out: